-Three heavy weight artists, three close friends, bringing a great dose of talent into one project.
+Three heavy-weight artists, three close friends, bringing a great dose of talent into one project.
 Joachim Spieth signed the trio on Affin after having noticed their mystical album on Annulled in 2018.
-From the band’s collaboration with Spieth came a first EP on his atmospheric label, “Fog Over The Lake“, with deep sonorities and effervescent jams, inspired by a visit of the Loch Ness in Scotland.
-“Komorebi” sounds like a sequel of that first EP, shaped in a seemingly similar spirit, but this time focusing on the Japanese culture.
+From the band’s collaboration with Spieth came the first EP on his atmospheric label, “Fog Over The Lake“, with deep sonorities and effervescent jams, inspired by a visit to Loch Ness in Scotland.
+“Komorebi” sounds like a sequel to that first EP, shaped in a seemingly similar spirit, but this time focusing on Japanese culture.

 On our side, we discovered the extraordinary talent of The Alchemical Theory while watching their live set in the beautiful nature of Italy, dedicated to Monument and representing – for us – a key event in the atmospheric techno culture, not to be missed:

 The video shows the band’s favourite gear, such as the Elektron Analog Rytm MKII and the Roland TR 8S, handled by Unclear on the left; machines that might have also been used to produce “Komorebi”, which also sounds like the result of some jam sessions.

 The first track “Ukiyo”, deep and complex, perfectly combines the various layers which compose it, and by that demonstrates the trio’s high complicity.
 It’s not what matters for the listener: the track creates a connection, from its human touch, subtle and timeless.
 It’s not an easy connection: the piece being complex, it requires some time to explore, needs to be visited and revisited.
 It’s a positive note, as one power of “true” art is precisely to encourage a comeback.
 It’s worth it here: once the connection is set, the listener dissolves into the loop, with little chance of returning back to reality.